 Iced Latte

-A latte served over ice — the same espresso and milk as a hot latte, simply chilled instead of steamed.
+A latte served over ice — the same espresso and milk as a hot latte, with cold milk instead of steamed milk.

 Diagram showing an iced latte: espresso combined with milk over ice